PagerDuty/backstage-plugin-docs/docs/advanced/service-entity-mapping.md

 - **Out of Sync:** The configurations in the database and the configuration file do not match.
 In this occasion, the values from the database will take precedence as they are considered to be overrides.
 - **Not Mapped:** The PagerDuty service is not mapped to any Backstage entity.

-With this information the user can chose whether to manually persist the override to the source code and therefore ensure the configuration is in sync.
+With this information, the user can choose whether to manually persist the override to the source code and, therefore, ensure the configuration is in sync.

 !!! note
     We are evaluating an option to automatically create a PR in the source repo for the Backstage entity to ease the process of ensuring that configurations are in sync.
 Still, this feature is not available yet.